Ant-keeping: Housing the queen ant

-For fully claustral species, the queen should be sealed in a dark, aerated small container with access to water.
+For fully claustral species, the queen should be sealed in a small, dark, aerated container with access to water.
 One way to provide this environment involves using a test tube setup.
-For this you need a test tube, then pour water about 1/3 of the test tube's volume, then proceed to put a cotton ball in so that it reaches the water line, put in your queen and seal it off with another cotton ball.
-This nesting chamber should be kept in the dark for one month while the queen lays her eggs and tends to them until they hatch.
+This requires a test tube 1/2 filled with bottled water.
+A cotton ball is placed in the tube so that it reaches the water line.
+The queen is then placed in the tube and sealed off with another cotton ball.
+This nesting chamber should be kept in the dark for one month or more depending on the species, for example Camponotus while the queen lays her eggs and tends to them until they hatch.
 A claustral ant species need not be fed during this period, as a queen ant will digest her now-useless wing muscles to provide her with the necessary energy until her first generation of workers emerges.
-But feeding a small drop of honey energises the queen ant and reduces the chances of her eating her own eggs.
+But feeding a small drop of honey before she starts laying eggs energises the queen ant and reduces the chances of her eating her own eggs.

 For a semi-claustral species, which will require food during this nesting phase, protein rich foods should be provided intermittently during the pre-worker phase, with the frequency and type of food determined by the specific species of ant.

 Moving the ants into a larger housing

 Camponotus nearcticus workers traveling between two formicaria through a connector tube.

 If successful with feeding the first generation of workers, the queen ant should continue laying eggs.
 Eventually (at about 25 worker ants), the colony should be moved into a larger housing such as a formicarium to allow continued growth of the colony.
-If you wish to put your ants into a setup before this 'worker limit', you may purchase a 'test tube outworld' which will allow them to be fed more easily, while still inside the test tube.
+If moving ants into a setup before this 'worker limit' is desired, purchasing a 'test tube outworld' allows for easier feeding while keeping the colony inside the test tube.